Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

        width="600"
        style="display:block; margin:0 auto;"/>
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
-    <strong>Figure x.</strong> OxIOD collection environment and example device placements (handheld, pocket, handbag, trolley) within the Vicon motion-capture room.
+    <strong>Figure 3.3</strong> OxIOD collection environment and example device placements (handheld, pocket, handbag, trolley) within the Vicon motion-capture room.
 This motivates the modality diversity used in TinyODOM-EX and the availability of high-quality ground truth for evaluation [CITE, OxIOD].
   </figcaption>
 </figure>

 Similar to TinyODOM, this project uses the Oxford Inertial Odometry Dataset (OxIOD) as the base inertial odometry corpus [CTIE, OxIOD][CITE, TinyODOM].
 OxIOD is a publicly available smartphone-based IMU dataset collected in a Vicon motion-capture room (approximately 4x5m) to provide high-quality ground truth aligned with IMU measurements [CITE, OxIOD].
 In TinyODOM-EX, we use the same six modalities used by TinyODOM: handbag, handheld, pocket, running, slow walking and trolley [CITE, TinyODOM] [CITE, TinyODOM code].
-Figure X comes from the OxIOD paper and illustrates four of the modalities they collected.
+Figure 3.3 comes from the OxIOD paper and illustrates four of the modalities they collected.

 #### **3.2.1 Data Split**